EugenUA/vulnerabilitiesAnalysis/README.md

     so-called distance) function is implemented; the second class is EuclideanDistance.java where the Euclidean distance function is implemented.
 To learn more about the cosine similarity function follow the link:https://en.wikipedia.org/wiki/Cosine_similarity (visited on: 20.05.2018) and to learn more about Euclidean distance function follow this link: https://en.wikipedia.org/wiki/Euclidean_distance (visited on: 20.05.2018)
+    Attention!
+Per default the program uses **Cosine Similarity function**, but eventually it can also accept another functions.
+To change the similarity function there is a need to modify line 94 of **Clustering.java** class.
     * **Clustering** package: contains the Clustering.java class.
 The main purpose of this class is to conduct clustering using the algorithm described in details in bachelor thesis accompanying this software implementation.
 This class uses results from previous steps and similarity functions defined in previous package.